OSGeo/ogc-cite-runner/docs/slides/20251121-foss4g/slides.md

 ```

+---

 # JSON output format example

+Using `--output-format json`, ogc-cite-runner can easily be
+integrated into a larger pipeline.

-Output JSON and then use `jq` to further process results:
+Example: output JSON and then use `jq` to further process results:

 ```shell
 ogc-cite-runner parse-result \